Workbench woodworking projects: Wood and copper pipe bathroom towel holder

 woodworking projects

-A cinder block is my favorite burn bench, for now.
+A cinder block is my favorite burn bench for now

 After I wiped the solders down with a damp rag, one of the elements I love about woodworking projects that include copper is that I can patina the wood or the metal.
 In this case, I chose the metal, which started turning red and purple, like clouds appearing in the metal from inside it.
 As I heated the body of the pipe I kept an eye on the solders so it didn’t re-melt.